What’s the recipe for Chinese fluency?

 The foundation of the Rocket Languages method is to listen to audio lessons.
 This is a fabulous way to get used to understanding Chinese.
 Since it’s not video-based, it’s also great for listening while you’re doing something else (say, commuting or cleaning up around the house).

-The pronunciation tool allows you to focus on getting your pronunciations to sound native, another one of Rocket Chinese’s major advantages.
+The pronunciation tool allows you to focus on getting your pronunciations to sound native, another one of Rocket Language’s major advantages.

 Chengyu are Chinese idioms that are based on stories.
 If you don’t know them, Chengyu can be baffling.
 It’s next to impossible to understand a given Chengyu if you don’t recognize the associated story.